holonym-foundation/zk-frontend/README.md

 Note that this repo is only the frontend and is not fully functional on its own.

-To fully function, the following repos must also be running:
+To fully function, the following servers must also be running:
 - [holonym-relayer](https://github.com/holonym-foundation/holonym-relayer)
 - [id-server](https://github.com/holonym-foundation/id-server)
 - [phone-number-server](https://github.com/holonym-foundation/phone-number-server)

+Another note: This frontend and the relayer use ZK circuits and call smart contracts defined in [id-hub-contracts](https://github.com/holonym-foundation/id-hub-contracts/).